 ‘Yes, yes!’
 Granny nods.

-Granny scoops up the hat, interrupted by yet another scream and a loud thud.
+‘Thank the Goddess.
+She did it!’
+Granny scoops up her hat, interrupted by yet another scream and a loud thud.
+‘Now let’s teach you how to handle that broom correctly!’

 Exhausted and aching everywhere from her numerous bruises, Taïga sleeps like a log that night.
 Without a bedtime story… and without crying.